Cold Weather Glove Guide

 That last part of the puzzle can be subjective and tricky to ascertain.
 But we've got options to cover any combination of answers.

-Depending on what gear you're starting with and how far you're looking to go, we can start adding precious degrees of warmth with simple glove liners.
-From there we can bump up incrementally through a range of quality options.
+Depending on what gear you're starting with and how far you're looking to go, we can start adding precious degrees of warmth with motorcycle specific glove liners (heated, or not), and from there we can bump up incrementally through a range of quality options from short-cuff

-// Conventional Cold-Weather Gloves
+// STAGE I: Conventional Cold-Weather Gloves

-// Nuclear Options
+// STAGE II: Nuclear Options

-If you’ve found breaking point with conventional winter warfare, it’s time to consider the big guns: heated gear
+If you’ve found breaking point with conventional winter warfare, it’s time to consider the big guns: heated gear.

-We've boiled it down to two quality options.
+We have looked at all the various 7-Volt options available, and boiled it down to two quality options.

-One from Klim in the Gore-Tex Hardanger gauntlet; and another in the Highway 21-brand Radiant Heated Gloves
+One from Klim in the Gore-Tex Hardanger gauntlet; and another in the Highway 21-brand Radiant Heated Gloves.

 The Radiants have been longtime best-sellers, and promise 3M insulation, waterproofness (albeit lacking Gore-Tex guarantee), and a classic leather look available in black or brown.